-Yes, 'guanxi' - sometimes termed as 'value-laden which means the building up of a network of contacts succeed in all aspects of life in China.
-This is harks back to ancient Chinese beliefs and ways of it can be a complicated concept for Western people moot point as to how much real 'guanxi ' Westerners themselves.
+Yes, 'guanxi' - sometimes termed as 'value-laden relationships' - which means the building up of a network of contacts to help you succeed in all aspects of life in China.
+This is something that harks back to ancient Chinese beliefs and ways of doing things and it can be a complicated concept for Western people to grasp.
+It's a moot point as to how much real 'guanxi' Westerners can build up themselves.

-Do companies you deal with stick mainly to the larger venture out into the provinces?
+Do companies you deal with stick mainly to the larger cities, or do they venture out into the provinces?